openregister/government-organisation-data/README.md

 # Building

-Use make to build register shaped data
-– we recommend using a [Python virtual environment](http://virtualenvwrapper.readthedocs.org/en/latest/):
+Use make to build register shaped data and the report – we recommend using a [Python virtual environment](http://virtualenvwrapper.readthedocs.org/en/latest/):

     $ mkvirtualenv -p python3 government-organisation-data
     $ workon government-organisation-data
     $ make init

+    $ make

+The register is built from GOV.UK source data.
+To refresh the list:

+    $ cd lists/govuk
+    $ make clean
+    $ make

+Then rebuild the register and the report:

+    $ cd -
+    $ make clobber
     $ make

 # Licence